 Complete paperwork for purchase requisitions, travel request and reimbursements.

-Create and present an annual budget to the Senate for a vote before the budget submission deadline.
+Create and present an annual budget to the U.S.S. for a vote before the budget submission deadline.

 Submit reports to the U.S.S. regarding issues related to academic affairs.

-Seeks to maintain and improve the quality of excellence regarding academic programs.
+Seek to maintain and improve the quality of excellence regarding academic programs.

-Keeps an open line of communication with the Academic Advisement Center related to programs and services.
+Keep an open line of communication with the Academic Advisement Center related to programs and services.

 Ensure S.S.A. representation at relevant University of Wisconsin System Student governing body by seeking UW-Stout student representatives to attend all meetings and acting as travel manager - completing all necessary travel paperwork and coordinating lodging, meals, and transportation.

+Ensure every college senator meets with their respective dean and reports to the U.S.S.

+Facilitate biweekly meetings with the Provost to address student academic concerns.

 Schedule the S.S.A. all-university elections and supervise the elections according to Article V. Section 3 Parts 1, 2 and 3 of the Legislative Division bylaws.
 In